dotlang/language/doc/Enhancements.md

 Read [Part1] (https://github.com/mm-binary/electron-lang/blob/master/backup/EEP.v1.md).

+\* - how can we mock a function for testing?
+`mock func1, func (x: int) -> string { return "AA" };`
+at least, this can easily be done with built-in functions. so lets not pollute syntax with it.

+\* - Some shortcuts can be very useful like:
+`x = y if defined y` becomes `x = y if defined;`

+\* - define something like seq in F# to have a generator function to be used in loops.
+`for (x: seq(1..10))`

+\* - Add regex operators for search and replace.

+\* - how can we mock a method? in a general way. so it won't be limited to testing. we can easily define a lambda to mock a method. but how to attach it to that method? there is no manager, parent to accept this lambda.
+proposal: built-in method: `mock('myMethod', <<lambda>>);` to do mocking in the life-time of the current function.

+\* - For core - function to return hash representing a struct, used for serialization, and what about deser?
+`string[object] result = serialize(myObj);`

+\* - Runtime - use concept of c++ smart ptr to eliminate GC

+\* - Add native parallelism and communication tools.

 Y - decorators - another try
 lets define some native, built-in functions.
 1. `func` data type means any function.